humanode-network/humanode-evm-workshop-2022/README.md

     wget https://chainspec.testnet3.stages.humanode.io/latest/binaries/Darwin-x86_64/humanode-peer

-Now we have to change the file permisions to make it executable:
+Now we have to change the file permissions to make it executable:

     chmod +x humanode-peer